kgxsz/devops-101/part-one/README.md

 - go to EC2 in the services tab
 - select key pairs in the side bar
 - create a key pair, call it 'main'
-- your browser should have downloaded a file (or you may be promted to do so), this is the private key.
+- your browser should have downloaded a file (or you may be prompted to do so), this is the private key.
 - place your private key in the `~/.ssh` directory
 - set the correct permissions on the key: